Q1: Is the jewelry really gold and real diamond?

 Q3: How to pay for my order?

-A3: We accept western union and bank transfer.
-50% deposit and 50% before shipping – we will make video and photos of the the products to confirm with you before shipping.
+A3: We accept Xoom, TransferWise, Western Union and Bussiness Bank Transfer.
+50% deposit and 50% before shipping – we will make videos and photos of the products to confirm with you before shipping.
 For small orders, you will need to pay in advance.
-For larger orders, the payment terms is negotiable.
+For larger orders, the payment terms are negotiable.

-Q4: Does it come with original brand box?
+Q4: Does it come with the original brand box?

 A4:Answer: Yes, it will come with original packaging and certificate.